casualsnek/waydroid_script/README.md

 Zygisk and modules like LSPosed should work now.

-Please use `Direct Install into system partition` to update Magisk in Magisk manager.
+If you want to update Magisk, Please use `Direct Install into system partition` or run this sript again.

 This script only focuses on Magisk installation, if you need more management, please check https://github.com/nitanmarcel/waydroid-magisk